Rorando111/ERC_Utility_App/README.md

 Before using the app for the first time, "tesseract-ocr.exe" must be installed first

-When opening the app (this is for every use of the app), before using any of the app's features, click the tesseract icon to manually set the paths of tesseract and poppler.
+When opening the app (this is for every use of the app), before using any of the app's features, click the tesseract icon at the top right corner of the app besides the theme (sun/moon) icon to manually set the paths of tesseract and poppler.
 If the user have an administrative access, you can add the path of Tesseract and Poppler to the Environment Variables
 - To do this: (You can skip the first 5 steps by just searching "Edit the System Environment Variables" on your device)
   - Go to the Control Panel